ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Discussion stage
 ----------------

-* The discussion by default happens asynchronously in the topic.
+* By default, the discussion happens asynchronously in the topic.

   * A :ref:`steering committee <steering_responsibilities>` member can tag the forum post with ``community-wg-nextmtg`` to put it on the synchronous meeting agenda.